Family Home Entertainment: History

 The company was founded by Noel C. Bloom as a direct opposite to an earlier company he founded, Caballero Home Video, which was a pioneering video distributor of hardcore adult fare.
 FHE released children's and family-oriented programming, most notably popular 1980s television cartoons, including The Transformers, G.I.
-Joe, Jem, ThunderCats, Inspector Gadget, Defenders of the Earth, Pound Puppies, the original Teenage Mutant Ninja Turtles animated series, Gumby, Clifford the Big Red Dog, Care Bears, Highlander: The Animated Series (as the compilation film Highlander: The Adventure Begins), and Bucky O'Hare and the Toad Wars!, and other non-animated shows like Baby Einstein and the Laurel and Hardy comedy series from the 1920s and 1930s by Hal Roach.
+Joe, Jem, ThunderCats, Inspector Gadget, Defenders of the Earth, Pound Puppies, the original Teenage Mutant Ninja Turtles animated series, Gumby, Clifford the Big Red Dog, Care Bears, Highlander: The Animated Series (as the compilation film Highlander: The Adventure Begins), and Bucky O'Hare and the Toad Wars!, and other non-animated shows like Baby Einstein.
 FHE was one of the two distributors for most of the seasonal Rankin/Bass television specials aired on CBS, a relationship that began in 1989.
 The other distributor for this library was Vestron Video, a now-defunct company which was later acquired by FHE's then-parent Live Entertainment in 1991.
 The company however lost the home video rights to the Rankin/Bass library in 1998 to Sony Wonder and Golden Books Family Entertainment.
 The company also released several VHS releases of British kids' cartoons and animation in the US (i.e., Roobarb, Wil Cwac Cwac, James the Cat and Fireman Sam), as well as some Japanese anime, such as Robotech and The Adventures of Ultraman, plus the Australian Dot films.
 Their output was not strictly targeted at children and families; in the early '80s, several titles were released under the "World of Horror" label directly by FHE, including Journey into the Beyond and The Child (which was later rebranded as a Monterey Home Video release).
 Beginning in 1982, they also released Filmation's TV shows such as Lassie's Rescue Rangers, The Lone Ranger, Shazam!, Blackstar, and The New Adventures of Zorro, plus the only Filmation film released at the time, Journey Back to Oz.